 The second experiment you will need to perform is front load all of your publishing at 12:01am.
 This will mean preparing all of your content in advance, the day before.

 Both experiments will show you the true spikes in readership.
 The second one gives all of your content in a dump and readers will make their way through it at will and not letting their behavior be influenced by publishing times.
 The first one pumps out content on a regular and steady stream.
-This experiment will show how much the act of publishing at a certain time effects readership with something new popping up regularly throughout the day.
+This experiment will show how much the act of publishing at a certain time effects readership with something new popping up regularly throughout the day, staying fresh over competitor’s content.

 OPTIMIZE: Plan a publication schedule based on the rises and peaks in viewership that you obtain from these 2 experiments.
 With schedule-auto-publish, your content team doesn’t have to work unreasonable hours to be up to publish at an exact time.
 Instead, help them plan in advance to have the material ready before those peak times and then set the publishing on an automated schedule.